 - Tip in the chorizo and cook for a few minutes to release the oils.

 - Add the spices, salt and pepper then the rice.
 Coat the rice in the onion and spice mixture before pouring in the stock.

 - Remove from the oven and lift off the cartouche.
-Add the prawns, peas and beans and gently stir through using a fork.
+Add the prawns and peas then gently stir through using a fork.

 - Replace the cartouche and return to the oven for another 10 minutes.
 Check that the rice is cooked.
 You can always return the pan to the oven with a drop of extra water if needed.

 - Once the rice is cooked, remove from the oven and leave to stand for a couple of minutes.
-Remove the cartouche, stir through the rice with a fork and sprinkle with the herbs and almonds (if using) before serving.
+Remove the cartouche, stir through the rice with a fork, squeeze on a little lemon juice and sprinkle with the herbs and almonds (if using) before serving.